NeethuTom/Spring-boot-Mongodb-Project/README.md

 ## Constraints
 The UI validations (for eg:username should be unique) are not included due to time constraint The ‘role’ field in user form should be entered as ‘admin’or ‘normal’.
-Swagger and scheduled job is not implemented due to time constraints.
+Swagger is not implemented due to time constraints.Security validation/decoding or encoding mechanism to the password storage in DB isnot enabled.

 ## Issues faced and learning
 Unable to install docker on Windows 10 home edition.
 Then I created Windows server 2016 on AWS cloud environment and I was still unable install docker due to some limitation of virtualization on Windows server.
 Finally I was successful spinning an Ubuntu server on AWS cloud environment and successfully installed the docker.